Are Chiropractic Brochures Still Necessary?

 Those who do often scan the more interesting topics and return them to your rack.

 Remember, chiropractic brochures aren’t for your patients.
 They’re for the people your patients know.
-Which requires chiropractors to be a bit more assertive.
+Which requires chiropractors to be just a tiny bit more assertive.
+It's not that much of a stretch.
+Even for an introvert.

 “This week we’re trying to help as many people with headaches as we can,” you say reaching for a headache brochure and handing it to the patient.
 “If you know someone suffering from headaches I hope you’ll give them this.
 And if they’re located in another town, we’ll consult our referral directory to make sure they get a great chiropractor.”